CT Image Segmentation for Inflamed and Fibrotic Lungs Using a Multi-Resolution Convolutional Neural Network: Materials and Methods

 \subsection{Datasets}

 The number of images used for training and evaluation are summarized in Table~\ref{tab:datasets}.
 A combination of human and animal CT datasets with different diseases were utilized for training the lung segmentation model.
 Human datasets were acquired from COPDGene~\cite{regan2011}, a multi-center clinical trial with over 10,000 COPD patients enrolled.
 Animal datasets of acute lung injury models included canine, porcine, and ovine species (see~\cite{gerard2020multi} for detailed description of datasets).
 In total, 1000 human CT images and 452 animal CT images were used for training the lung segmentation module.
+Note, only 1000 of the COPD CT images were used for training in effort to avoid a large imbalance between disease phenotypes in the training data.
 All training CT images have a ground truth lung segmentation generated automatically using the Pulmonary Analysis Software Suite (PASS, University of Iowa Advanced Pulmonary Physiomic Imaging Laboratory~\cite{guo2008a}) with manual correction if necessary.
 For human datasets, ground truth segmentations distinguished the left and right lungs, whereas the animal datasets had only a single label for all lung tissue.
 It is important to note that separation of left and right lungs is not trivial due to close proximity of the left and right lungs, especially in the three animal species used due to the accessory lobe adjacent to both the left and right lungs.

 A dataset of 133 clinical CT images of COVID-19 patients was acquired from: the Hospital of San Gerardo, Italy; University of Milan-Bicocca, Italy; Kyungpook National University School of Medicine, South Korea; and Seoul National University Hospital, South Korea.
 Patients were included based on confirmed COVID-19 diagnosis by nucleic acid amplification tests.
 Data use was approved by Institutional Review Boards at University of Milano-Bicocca, the Hospital of San Gerardo, Kyungpook National University School of Medicine, and Seoul National University Hospital.
 Given the retrospective nature of the study and in the presence of technical difficult in obtaining an informed consent of patients in this period of pandemic emergency, informed consent was be waived and all data was anonymized.
 All procedures were followed in accordance with the relevant guidelines.
 Details from the Korean COVID-19 cases are provided in Nagpal et al~\cite{nagpal2020imaging}.
 Ground truth lung segmentations were performed for 87 cases using PASS~\cite{guo2008a} or pulmonary toolkit (PTK)~\cite{doel2017pulmonary} with manual correction as necessary.
 Manual correction required an average of $94\pm48$ minutes per case.